How do I get the insurance that comes with my ADA membership?

 What’s the hurry?
 Why should I enroll now?

 Although students are generally healthy, your health status could change anytime and jeopardize your future insurability.
 Whenever you have the chance to get insurance without providing proof of good health, it’s wise to take advantage of the opportunity as early as possible.

 Now is also the time you are preparing for your future life as a dentist, and getting personal insurance is one more thing you can do during dental school.
 Qualifying for a practice loan and/or covering your debt is easier once you have insurance in place.

 Why is there no cost to students for ADA life and disability insurance?

-Premiums are paid by the ADA-Sponsored Insurance Plans specifically to give you this head start toward financial security.
+Premiums are paid by ADA Members Insurance Plans specifically to give you this head start toward financial security.
 It’s a tangible way the ADA invests in YOU as the future of organized dentistry.

-How much will my ADA-sponsored insurance cost when it stops being free?
+How much will my ADA-sponsored insurance cost when it stops being no-cost?

 ADA premiums are based on your age each year and all available discounts.
-Here’s what the full ADA package* will cost most new dentists:
+Use the rate quote calculators to check current premiums.

 Why does the ADA offer insurance anyway?

 The ADA sponsors a group insurance program so member dentists can benefit from group pricing and standards set by their peers for quality and service.
 Even student members can get basic protection while their careers get launched.